An erect and spreading shrub to 1.5 metres tall, spreading to 2 metres wide.

 Australian Native Plants Society Australia – Boronia Family profile page

 Gardening with Angus Website – Boronia for Beginners

-NSW Office of Environment and Heritage – Boronia deanei profile page
+NSW Office of Environment and Heritage – Threatened Species Profiles – Boronia deanei profile page

-Australian National Botanic Gardens – Boronia deanei profile page
+Australian National Herbarium – Boronia deanei profile page

 Wrigley, J.W. & Fagg, M.I.
 (2001).
 Australian Native Plants – Propagation, cultivation and use in landscaping.
 4th edition.
 New Holland Publishers, Pty.
 Ltd. Australia.